openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 See the pattern here?
 The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of ~~successive~~**[mh:nested?]** times we ~~changed~~**[mh:mapped?]** using our parameter $t$.

 ##### …And So On
 The general notion in Uni level Calculus is that _you can do anything if you have enough of something_.
 So fittingly, there's a curious little idea in Mathematics which allows us, with enough of these nested control points, to approximate any curve segment we can imagine.
 In the original formulation of that idea (called a _Taylor Series_), we only reach a good approximation if the amount of degrees (successive `lerp`s we applied) is close to infinity.  **[mh: important concept, but feels out of place here.
-I'd either add an example of taylor expansion or ax the section.  coming from optics where we used the small angle approx constantly, my favorite ones are the trig functions]**

-In Computer Graphics, as you're about to see - 3 is close enough.
+I'd either add an example of taylor expansion or ax the section.  coming from optics where we used the small angle approx constantly, my favorite ones are the trig functions]** In Computer Graphics, as you're about to see - 3 is close enough.

 ### Splines
-**[mh: readers might find this opening a bit sudden, esp. if they don't know what a control point is yet]** What we've done in the previous chapter is really quite remarkable.
+**[mh: readers might find this opening a bit sudden, esp. if they don't know what a control point is yet]** What we've done in the previous ~~chapter~~ __[BD: section?]__ is really quite remarkable.
 We have built a rig for control points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all.
 For reasons you're about to see, Mathematicians will often shy away from the description of polynomials as a physical metaphor, so not many math books will describe this process to you this way.
 But anyone who's done even the slightest bit of design will benefit from that idea immensely.

 The reason to avoid describing polynomials to a physical being is what happens to them soon after they step away from their control points.
 Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches (true story **[mh: can't just drop something like this in and then walk away from it...I need to know]**) in order to draw it.